ammannbe/RecipeManagerApi/README.md

 ## What features are planned?

 -   Unit and feature tests
--   Better support for editing and deleting cookbooks, recipes, ingredients, etc.
--   Better support for photos (creating thumbnails, convert them to WEBP, allow cropping)
+-   Better support for photos (creating thumbnails, convert them to WEBP)
 -   Improve and add advanced searching and filtering
 -   An installer
 -   An advanced User-Role-System
--   WebSockets
--   Import & Export of recipes
+-   Import & more export types of recipes
 -   Nutrition informations
 -   Rating system (the API code is already written ;-) )
 -   And a lot more...